kaedenbrinkman/cookbook/_recipes/Large Tapioca Pearls.md

 Servings are for 1/2 cup of pudding.

 For tapioca pearls:
-- 1 cup large tapioca pearls
+- 1 cup (160 g) large tapioca pearls
 - 8 cups water

 For pudding: